pavel-2020/devextreme-documentation/concepts/40 Angular Components/70 Visual Studio Integration/20 Add DevExtreme to an ASP.NET Core Angular Application/20 Add DevExtreme to an ASP.NET Core Angular Application.md

             ]
         })

 1. Open the `ClientApp/src/app/fetch-data/fetch-data.component.html` file and replace the table in it with the following code.
-This code creates the DevExtreme **DataGrid** widget and binds it to sample data the `FetchDataComponent` provides:
+This code creates the DevExtreme **DataGrid** UI component and binds it to sample data the `FetchDataComponent` provides:

         <!-- tab: fetch-data.component.html -->
         <dx-data-grid [dataSource]="forecasts"></dx-data-grid>